-The Trust defines its capital structure as assets and unitholders' equity.
-Capital requirements are driven by the Trust's property development activities.
+The Trust defines its capital structure as unitholders' equity.
+Capital requirements are driven by the Trust's investment in the Partnership activities related to property development.
 Management's objective is to ensure there are adequate capital resources to safeguard the Trust's ability to continue as a going concern.
 Management reviews it capital management approach on an ongoing basis and believes its approach given the relative size of the Trust is reasonable.